 Also likely important to Boehner is his many colleagues.
 After all, half of his fellow representatives are worth over a million dollars.

 Probably most important of all, though, is that nearly every donor and lobbyist that give his campaign and/or the RNC the maximum allowed donation by law earns over $250,000 a year.
-These are the individuals Boehner spends most of his time talking to and worry about.
+These are the individuals Boehner spends most of his time talking to.

 Boehner knock-down-drag-out fight to keep taxes low on the rich doesn’t make sense if you think our members of Congress represent their geographic constituents, but, given the broken design of our campaign finance system, that is not who most members of Congress know they actually need to please.